anneclinio/documenta/README.md

 THIS TEXT IS A WORK IN PROGRESS...

-# documenta?! #
+# Welcome to documenta?! #
-## What is it? ##
 An open research about documentation practices in laboratories.

+## What is it about? ##
-The idea is to get to know, study and showcase documentation practices developed by pratictioners in labs, specially citizen labs, makerspaces, hackerspaces.
-We believe that proper documentation of projects is crucial in opening oppportunities to engage persons, share visions, foster communities, inspire initiatives and reproduce objects.
+The idea is to get to know, study and showcase documentation practices developed by practitioners in labs, specially citizen labs, makerspaces, hackerspaces.
+We believe that proper documentation of projects is crucial in opening opportunities to engage persons, share visions, foster communities, inspire initiatives and reproduce objects.
 Documentation is not the master of universe.
 It does not capture everything that is happening between us, with us, on us.
 But it helps us tracking the reasons why we obtain certain findings (commonly and wrongly classified as "successful" or "failure") in our experiments.
 Also, it allows us to testify and learn from those who came before us.

 ## Why? ##